blairhoddinott/neovim/README.md

 ## Overview

 I have used base nvchad, and added a few plugins to make this a python-friendly IDE experience.
 I have used Dreams of Code youtube [video](https://www.youtube.com/watch?v=4BnVeOUeZxc) as a base.
 Many thanks to him, and the nvchad project for making this a viable platform.

+Plugins added:
+* black (for code formatting)
+* mypy (for python linting)
+* ruff (for python linting)
+* pyright (language server for python)
+* debugpy (for python debugger)

 Original nvchad README.md follows.
 <hr>